 Contents

-Imagine you hurt your foot and need information about getting it treated.
+Ouch!
+You hurt your foot and need information on how to get it treated.

 But the doctor’s website says things like: